Advice for students

 |Rent €pm||1 Bed||2 Bed||3 Bed|

-With under 3,400 properties advertised on Daft.ie available to rent nationally and 1,300 in Dublin this may make finding accommodation more difficult so you should start looking as soon as possible but most importantly do not rush out and take the first place available.
+Finding accommodation is difficult so you should start looking as soon as possible but most importantly do not rush out and take the first place available.
 There are a number of points you should keep in mind before you rent.
 Download our Top Tips for Students document which tells you what you need to know.